City of Alexandria Receives Outstanding Plan Award for the Eisenhower West Small Area Plan

 The FY2014 Interdepartmental Work Program approved by City Council on May 29, 2013 identified the Eisenhower West Small Area Plan (SAP) as the major planning effort to begin in FY 2014.
-The small area planning process began in early 2014 and is anticipated to be complete 18 months later in mid-late 2015.
-Larger community meetings will compliment the steering committee work, focusing on issue identification, visioning, and the plan framework.
-Online engagement will play an integral role in updating the public on the progression of the planning process, and providing a platform for polling, comments, and feedback on specific questions.
-At Council’s direction, staff will look at options for completing the plan as expeditiously as possible.
+The small area planning process began in early 2014 and was completed in December 2015.
+Larger community meetings complimented the steering committee work, focusing on issue identification, visioning, and the plan framework.
+Online engagement played an integral role in updating the public on the progression of the planning process, and providing a platform for polling, comments, and feedback on specific questions.
+At Council's direction, staff looked at options for completing the plan as expeditiously as possible.

-Staff is currently developing a proposed outline for the Eisenhower West planning process, which will follow the framework and strategies outlined in the What’s Next Alexandria Civic Engagement Handbook.
-Drafts of the framework for civic engagement (draft 2/19/2014), work process (draft 2/3/2014), and work program outline (draft 2/11/2014) have been shared with the community and will continue to be shared throughout the planning process.
-The planning process also includes the Eisenhower West Steering Committee, which provides guidance on process related issues, including review and input on the proposed engagement process, the small area plan boundary, tools and strategies for engagement, agenda setting, community outreach and communications, among other tasks.
-They will also weigh in on technical content elements, such as the project scopes and development scenarios for consideration in the transportation study.
+Combined Work Program Diagram (7/02/2015) were shared with the community throughout the planning process.
+The planning process also included the Eisenhower West Steering Committee, which provided guidance on process related issues, including review and input on the proposed engagement process, the small area plan boundary, tools and strategies for engagement, agenda setting, community outreach and communications, among other tasks.
+They also weighed in on technical content elements, such as the project scopes and development scenarios for consideration in the transportation study.

-The associated Eisenhower West Transportation Study is anticipated to begin in Spring 2014 and be complete by early 2015.
-The Transportation Study will serve as the transportation element/analysis of the SAP, which will include the analysis of various land use scenarios to be further explored in the SAP, and will conduct additional analysis of the multi-modal bridge concept that was recommended in the Landmark/Van Dorn Corridor Plan (adopted in 2009) to identify a more specific alignment.
+The associated Eisenhower West Transportation Study served as the transportation element/analysis of the SAP and included the analysis of various land use scenarios explored in the SAP.
+It conducted additional analysis of the multi-modal bridge concept that was recommended in the Landmark/Van Dorn Corridor Plan (adopted in 2009) to identify a more specific alignment.
 The multi-modal bridge would provide a direct connection between the Van Dorn Metrorail station and Pickett Street, and serve future anticipated development.

 For additional information or to get involved, please contact Radhika Mohan at 703-746-3850 or firstname.lastname@example.org.